 Nature Conservation MPAs are identified for features (the collective term for species, habitats and geology) that the Scottish Government believes require additional protection.
-There are two nature conservation MPA areas in Shetland, 'Fetlar to Haroldswick' and 'Mousa to Boddam'.
+There are two Nature Conservation MPAs in Shetland, 'Fetlar to Haroldswick' and 'Mousa to Boddam'.

-The Fetlar to Haroldswick NCMPA incorporates the sea area used for foraging by black guillemots, while the inlets, sounds and stretches of open coastline support a range of seabed habitats and species.
-This includes extensive and biologically diverse maerl and horse mussel beds, as well as more widely distributed shallow tide-swept sands with burrowing bivalves and coarser sediment communities representative of Scotland's seas more generally.
+The Fetlar to Haroldswick NCMPA incorporates coastal waters used for foraging by black guillemots, while the inlets, sounds and stretches of open sea support a range of seabed habitats and species.
+This includes extensive and biologically diverse maerl and horse mussel beds, as well as more widely distributed shallow tide-swept sands with burrowing bivalves and coarser sediment representative of Scotland's seas more generally.